genestack/user-tutorials/source/tutorials/Genome_browser_navigation/genome_browser_navigation.rst

 Let’s imagine that a feature starts outside of the chosen interval or you’d like to browse surrounding regions.
-To achieve this, you can set pan percentage, choosing from a dropdown list, and click pan buttons.
+To achieve this, you can set pan percentage, choosing from a drop-down list, and click pan buttons.
 Also, you can simply drag tracks.
 Try to find *T113.3* transcript (113283559-113302505), panning right or dragging the track:

 |new_dragging|

-According to the paper, we expect to see a slight increase in \ *XACT* coverage for XIST- cells.
+According to the paper, we expect to see a slight increase in *XACT* coverage for XIST- cells.
 Let’s combine two coverage tracks to find it:

 |sticky|